bcgov/design-system/styles/typography/typography.md

 Search box text | | 30px #494949

 ## Rationale
-* Typography guidelines ensure users have consistent experiences across all government servicers while ensuring sizing and formatting are meeting accessibility standards.
+* Typography guidelines ensure users have consistent experiences across all government services while ensuring sizing and formatting meet accessibility standards.

 ## Accessibility
 This checkbox has been built according to [WCAG 2.0 AA](https://www.w3.org/TR/WCAG20/) standards and all government services should strive to meet this level.
 This component successfully includes the following accessibility features: